nicks258/flutter_cool_alert_two/README.md

 ## Usage

-To use this package, add cool_alert as a dependency in your pubspec.yaml file.
+To use this package, add cool_alert_two as a dependency in your pubspec.yaml file.
 And add this import to your file.

-import 'package:cool_alert_two/cool_alert.dart';
+import 'package:cool_alert_two/cool_alert_two.dart';

 ## Image
 ![Screenshot  Gif](screenshots/gif.gif)